 Marie – Hélène Zérah is a Research Director with the French National Research Institute for Sustainable Development (IRD).
 She holds a Ph.D. and a HDR (Habilitation à Diriger des Recherches) in Urban Studies.
 She was the head of the urban dynamics research team in the Centre de Sciences Humaines of New Delhi between 2009 and 2013.
-She has worked extensively in the area of urban infrastructure, urban governance and urban democracy in Indian cities.
-Her recent research interests are focused on the role of small towns in the urbanization process and the question of urban energy governance.
+She has worked extensively in the area of urban infrastructure, urban governance, and urban democracy in Indian cities.
+She was the coordinator (with E. Denis) a research project focused on the role of small towns in the urbanization process.
+Her more recent research focus revolved around data-driven Urbanism and Smart Cities, and the question of urban energy governance.

-She has published a book on the question of water access in Delhi, co-edited a book on the Right to the City in India, and in 2017 co-edited a volume on Subaltern Urbanisation in India.
+Her book publications include a recent volume at Editions de l’Aube (Quand l’Inde s’urbanise – https://editionsdelaube.fr/catalogue_de_livres/quand-linde-surbanise/), a book on the question of water access in Delhi, the co-edition of a volume on the Right to the City in India.
+In 2017, she also co-edited a volume on Subaltern Urbanisation in India.
 She is part of the editorial board of Geoforum and the Series Editor of Exploring Urban Change in South Asia with Springer (http://www.springer.com/series/13432).

 - Zérah Marie – Hélène.
 2020.
 “Quand l’Inde s’urbanise.
 Services essentiels et paradoxes d’un urbanisme bricolé”.
 La Tour d’Aigues: Editions de l’Aube, 320 p.